jeff1evesque/machine-learning/README.md

 git status
 ```

-to the latest code-base, on the given branch name `NEW_BRANCH`.
+to the latest code-base, within the cloned repository branch, `NEW_BRANCH`.

 ###Scikit-Learn